daviddlaiton/LuloBankTest/README.md

 You just need the Java 1.8 SDK .

-If you wanna run it from Eclipse you have to installed.
+If you wanna run it from Eclipse you have to install it.

 ## Test it